-Another theory where the connection and the metric are independent is the original Weyl quadratic gravity of gauged scale invariance [5-7] (also [8]).
-Therefore, it is not too surprising that the above results are similar to those in [9-11] for Weyl theory.
-This theory came under early criticism from Einstein [5] for its non-metricity implying changes of atomic spectral lines, in contrast to experiment; however, if the Weyl "photon" (v{μ}) of non-metricity is actually massive (mass $\sim M$), by the same Stueckelberg mechanism, metricity and Einstein gravity are recovered below its decoupling scale (\sim Planck scale).
-Non-metricity effects are then strongly suppressed by a large M (their current lower bound seems low [65,66]).
-Hence, criticisms that assumed v{μ} be massless are avoided and Weyl gravity is then viable [9-11].
+Another theory where the connection is not determined by the metric itself is the original Weyl quadratic gravity of gauged scale invariance [5-7] (also [8]).
+With hindsight, it is then not too surprising that the above results are similar to those in [9-11] for Weyl theory.
+This theory came under early criticism from Einstein [5] for its non-metricity implying changes of atomic spectral lines, in contrast to experiment; however, if the Weyl "photon" (v{μ}) of non-metricity is actually massive (mass $\sim M$) by the same Stueckelberg mechanism, metricity and Einstein gravity are recovered below its decoupling scale (\sim Planck scale).
+Non-metricity effects are then strongly suppressed by a large M (their current lower bound seems low [65, 66]).
+Hence, long-held criticisms that assumed v{μ} be massless are avoided and Weyl gravity is then viable [9-11].
 As outlined, in this work we obtain similar results in Einstein-Palatini quadratic gravity, up to different non-metricity effects.

 We also study inflation in EP quadratic gravity, with interesting results (Section 4).
-We consider this theory with an extra scalar field with non-minimal coupling and Palatini connection, that plays the role of the inflaton.
-We compute the inflaton potential after the gauged scale symmetry breaking.
-With the Planck scale as a phase transition scale, field values above M are natural.
+We consider this theory with an extra scalar field (Higgs-like) with perturbative non-minimal coupling and Palatini connection, that plays the role of the inflaton.
+We compute the potential after the gauged scale symmetry breaking.
+With the Planck scale a simple phase transition scale in our theory, field values above M are natural.
 Interestingly, the inflaton potential is similar to that in Weyl quadratic gravity [11], up to couplings and field redefinitions due to a different non-metricity.
-We show that inflation in EP quadratic gravity has a specific prediction for the tensor-to-scalar ratio $0.007 \leq r \leq 0.010$ for the current spectral index n_s (at 95% CL).
+We show that inflation in EP quadratic gravity has a specific prediction for the tensor-to-scalar ratio $0.007 \le r \le 0.010$ for the current spectral index n_s at 95% CL.
 This range is distinct from that in Weyl gravity theory [11,30] and will soon be reached by CMB experiments [67-69].
 We thus establish an interesting connection between non-metricity and testable inflation predictions.
 Our Conclusions are in Section 5.